GlitcherOG/Capture-Display/Readme.md

-﻿# Catpure Display
+﻿# Capture Display
-Was made to work with a shitty usb capture card devices.
+Was made to work with shitty USB capture card devices.
-This project was originally started cause someone else showed me theres and i thought i should destroy them with my programing skills....
-Oh and that any other method of trying to watch back the footage at a decent speed came with a noticable delay.
+This project was originally started cause someone else showed me their's and I thought I should destroy them with my programming skills...
+Oh, and any other method of trying to watch back the footage at a decent speed came with a noticable delay.

 [the other persons application](https://github.com/Jordy3D/VideoIn-Out).